Musenkishi/Atelier/readme.md

             .into(viewHolder.imageView);
 ```

-Atelier will generate the palette in a seperate thread (up to 5 threads on post-lollipop) and apply the color in the assigned view.
+Atelier will generate the palette in a separate thread (up to 5 threads on post-lollipop) and apply the color in the assigned view.

 ## License